interstellarnick/interstellar-website-hugo/content/english/_index.md

     image: "images/features/1.png"

   - title: "Say Hello to Prime Leads™"
-    subtitle: "NO MORE GUESSING"
+    subtitle: "TAKING OUT THE GUESSWORK"
     description: "At the heart of Gnosis lies Prime Leads™.
 This groundbreaking feature enables us to identify and focus on leads with the highest potential – your Prime Leads™.
 By leveraging the analytical power of AI and machine learning, we ensure that our reported leads are accurate, genuine, and promising.
 You’ll never have to invest in leads that lack value or relevance again."
     image: "images/features/2.png"

 blog:
   enable: true
-  title: "The Interstellar Digital Blog"
+  title: "The Interstellar Knowledge Center"
-  subtitle: "Latest Articles"
+  subtitle: "THE LATEST"
   button:
-    label: "Browse All Articles"
+    label: "Browse All"
     link: "blog/"
 ---